cosmiiccat/ScholarScoreQA/README.md

 | **Debarshi Kumar Sanyal** | Indian Association for the Cultivation of Science (IACS), Jadavpur, India   | debarshi.sanyal@iacs.res.in        | [dksanyal](https://github.com/dksanyal) |

+## 🙏 Acknowledgements

+This work is partially supported by the ANRF grant CRG/2021/000803 for the project “Extraction, Organization and Query of Scholarly Information”.
+We thank our institutions and collaborators for their invaluable support.

+---

+## 💡 Feedback & Support

+If you encounter any issues, have suggestions, or want to contribute, please [open an issue](https://github.com/cosmiiccat/ScholarScoreQA/issues) or reach out to the development team directly.
+We welcome feedback and collaboration!

+---